 More than the building you are going to be living in, the neighborhood surrounding the apartment building is also your community.
 It is essential to research the area the apartment you’re looking at is in.
 Does it have what you need?
 Is there a grocery store, bank, and a park close by?
 Are you going to have to hop on a bus or train to go to laundry?
 What are the businesses located around your apartment?
 Are they businesses that you will want to support, or are they shady or above your pay grade?
 Additionally, the community is also the people that live in the apartment building.
 It has become relatively standard for communities to provide amenities like a community room, pool, and other spaces to promote residents socializing with each other and develop strong, long-lasting relationships.
 No one likes a grouchy neighbor, so don’t be shy.
 Knock on the doors of those around you and introduce yourself.
 Who knows, you may just make a new friend or meet someone you want to mingle with a little longer!

 If It Seems Promising, Go See It In Person

 If the floor plans look good, the virtual tour gets you excited, there’s nothing left to do but get out there and see it for yourself.
 Part of the fun of the hunt is going around and seeing all the apartments in person to make your own observations about the neighborhood, the building, and the unit.
 When inside an apartment unit, think of how much furniture you own and if it will all fit or if you’ll have to sell some.
 You also want to get an idea for all the possible interior design layouts you could have.
 Most importantly, you’ll learn the overall mood and attitude of the apartment community and if you relate to the staff and residents.
 If you feel confident about the apartment before your in-person tour, you might measure your furniture to make sure you can fit it through the door and in your prospective unit.

 Are you in the middle of finding an apartment?
 Find the greatest space to call home!
-These wonderful apartments in the Milwaukee area may just your golden ticket!
+These wonderful apartments may be your golden ticket!